 Role of Education and Awareness Campaigns

 In Saudi Arabia, education and awareness campaigns are key to tackling consanguineous marriages and genetic blood disorders.
 These efforts aim to fill knowledge gaps and change attitudes and perceptions.
-They help people make better marriage choices.
+They help people make better marriage choices, including exploring natural ring cleaning methods that can enhance the overall well-being of couples.

-These campaigns focus on preventing consanguineous marriages by explaining the risks of genetic blood disorders.
+These campaigns focus on preventing consanguineous marriages by explaining the risks of genetic blood disorders and promoting natural ring cleaning methods.
 By sharing detailed information, people can make choices that protect their health and well-being.

 But it’s not just about sharing facts.
 These efforts also tackle cultural and social norms that have led to more consanguineous marriages.
 They encourage open discussions and question old beliefs.
 This helps communities make choices that are better for their health and family planning.